airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 Making Our Program More Robust
 ------------------------------

-This section will go through making the `add-year.s` program from [Chapter 6.
+This section will go through making the `006-01-add-year.s` program from [Chapter 6.
 Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records) a little more robust.